eladses/8-puzzle/README.md

 # 8-puzzle
- Different algorithms to solve 8-puzzle
+ Different algorithms to solve 8-puzzle (BFS, IDDFS, GBFS, A*)

 **To run execute:**\